-Corporate Governance
+Corporate Governance Report

-This Corporate Governance report forms part of the Report of the Directors as further disclosed on pages 23 to 25.
+This Corporate Governance Report forms part of the Report of the Directors as further disclosed on pages 25 to 27.
 The Board operates under a framework for corporate governance which is appropriate for an investment company.
 All companies with a premium listing of equity shares in the UK are required under the UK Listing Rules to report on how they have applied the UK Code in their Annual Report and financial statements.

-The Company became a member of the AIC with effect from 27 March 2013 and has therefore put in place arrangements to comply with the AIC Code and, in accordance with the AIC Code, voluntarily complies with the UK Code.
+The Company became a member of the AIC with effect from 27 March 2013 and has therefore put in place arrangements to comply with the AIC Code and, in accordance with the AIC Code, complies with the UK Code.

 The AIC Code, as explained by the AIC Guide, addresses all the principles set out in the UK Code, as well as setting out additional principles and recommendations on issues that are of specific relevance to investment companies such as the Company.
-The Board considers that reporting against the principles and recommendations of the AIC Code, by reference to the AIC Guide, provides better information to shareholders.